Blood and Cardiovascular diseasesDiseases and conditionsFEATURED

 Blood Diseases Month in the Philippines: A Time to Act and Understand

-In the Philippines, blood diseases remain among the significant health challenges affecting our population.
+In the Philippines, blood diseases remain among the significant health challenges affecting Filipinos.
 From anemia to leukemia, many Filipinos suffer silently from disorders that, when neglected, can lead to serious complications or death.
-That’s why, each year, September is observed as Blood Diseases Month in the country—to raise awareness, strengthen advocacy, and mobilize action.
+Each year, September is observed as Blood Diseases Month in the Philippines.
+The aim is to raise awareness, strengthen advocacy, and mobilize action.

 In 2009, former President Gloria Macapagal-Arroyo signed Proclamation No. 1833, s.
 2009, officially declaring September as Blood Diseases Month.
-Lawphil+2Senate Legislative Database+2 Under the proclamation, the Department of Health (DOH) is designated as the lead agency, collaborating with the Philippine Society of Hematology and Blood Transfusion (PSHBT) and other relevant groups, to coordinate programs that heighten public knowledge and understanding of blood-related disorders.
-Lawphil
+Under the proclamation, the Department of Health (DOH) is the lead agency.
+It collaborates with the Philippine Society of Hematology and Blood Transfusion (PSHBT) and other relevant groups.
+Together, they coordinate programs to heighten public knowledge and understanding of blood-related disorders.

-The proclamation noted that three major types of blood conditions—leukemia, anemia, and various bleeding disorders—account for a considerable portion of disease burden in the country.
-Lawphil+1 It further emphasized that nutritional deficiencies and environmental factors contribute to increasing incidence of blood diseases, which requires intensified prevention, treatment, and rehabilitation efforts.
-Lawphil+1
+The proclamation noted that three major types of blood conditions contribute significantly to the disease burden.
+These are leukemia, anemia, and various bleeding disorders.
+These conditions impact the country’s health infrastructure.
+It further emphasized that nutritional deficiencies and environmental factors increase the incidence of blood diseases.
+This requires intensified efforts in prevention, treatment, and rehabilitation.

-• Shortage of blood supply: Many procedures for cancer treatment, surgeries, or complications require blood transfusions.
+Many procedures for cancer treatment, surgeries, or complications require blood transfusions.
 Hospitals often struggle with blood product shortages.
-For example, the Baguio General Hospital and Medical Center (BGHMC) has run donor drives to replenish their supply.
+For example, the Baguio General Hospital and Medical Center (BGHMC) have run donor drives to replenish their supply.
 Philippine Information Agency+1

-• Advocacy and policy gaps: In 2024, stakeholders convened the first-ever Blood Cancer Patient Forum (theme “Kanser sa Dugo, Laban ng Bawat Pilipino”) to push for better access to care, policy reform, and patient support systems.
+In 2024, stakeholders convened the first-ever Blood Cancer Patient Forum.
+The forum’s theme was “Kanser sa Dugo, Laban ng Bawat Pilipino”.
+Their goal was to push for better access to care.
+They aimed for policy reform and enhanced patient support systems.
 Manila Standard+1

-• Future infrastructure plans: A Senate bill (S.B.
-No. 2584) has been filed to establish a Philippine Blood Disease and Transfusion Center, aiming to bring specialized care, hematology labs, and stem cell transplant capabilities under one roof. epcalmfoundation
+A Senate bill (S.B.
+No. 2584) has been filed to establish a Philippine Blood Disease and Transfusion Center.
+It aims to bring specialized care, hematology labs, and stem cell transplant capabilities under one roof.

 Below is a summary of common blood-related disorders that deserve attention during Blood Diseases Month: